 Shipping containers come in two sizes: 8 feet by 20 feet and 8 feet by 40 feet.
 Some manufacturers of shipping container pools cut the container's length down to 12 feet for a more space-friendly option.

-The Original Endless Pool gives you sizing flexibility beyond a few off-the-rack options.
+Endless Pools give you sizing flexibility beyond a few off-the-rack options.
 Thanks to its modular design, you can customize the size in 1' increments.

 The Dual Propulsion Endless Pool maxes out at an expansive 16-foot square.
 For tighter spaces, the Original Endless Pool can have a water area as compact as 7-foot by 12-foot.

 A shipping container pool is more than just a shipping container filled with water.
-The manufacturer goes through an expensive conversion process; they weld the corrugated steel walls to make them watertight and then line the container to make it smooth to the touch.
+The manufacturer goes through an expensive conversion process.

-By contrast to the vinyl-liner container pools, the Original Endless Pool has sturdy, smooth steel walls.
-Endless Pools come standard with a durable vinyl liner that's thicker than standard pool liners.
+Structurally, the Original Endless Pool is a single layer of steel expressly designed to function as a pool.
+It comes standard with a durable vinyl liner that's thicker than standard pool liners.
 And a vinyl liner is relatively easy to replace; in most cases, it's only replaced for cosmetic reasons.
-And for the DIY installer, installing the liner onsite will be a money-saver.

-The Original Endless Pool gives you more versatility.
-For one, it occupies less space than most shipping container pools.
-The standard size has a footprint of about 9 feet by 16 feet.
+The Original Endless Pool gives you the most versatility.
+For one, it occupies significantly less space than most shipping container pools.
+The smallest size has a footprint of about 7 feet by 13 feet.

 Since the Endless Pool is modular, you can easily install it indoors; an indoor Endless Pool gives you a year-round pool season in any weather.